ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/contributor_guide/CONTRIBUTING.md

 ### Git and GitHub

 We use Git to version control the source code.
-[Please read the GDS Way for details on Git best practice][gds-way-git], including how to write good commit messages, use `git rebase` for local branches and `git merge --no-ff` for merges, as well as using `git push --force-with-lease` instead of `git push -f`.
+[Please read the GDS Way for details on Git best practice][gds-way-git].
+This includes how to write good commit messages, use `git rebase` for local branches and `git merge --no-ff` for merges, as well as using `git push --force-with-lease` instead of `git push -f`.